 If you are creating an infographic, it’s better to use software created with these specific needs in mind.

 Icons are also important for creating infographics.
-Canva’s icon library doesn’t have great ones for business.
+Canva’s icon library doesn’t have great ones for businesses.
 They also don’t have diverse icons (hint: Venngage does).

 Other reasons why people don’t use Canva to create infographics: